-Get in contact with the medical schools you're applying to see if NHS financial support applies.
+Get in contact with the medical schools you're interested in to see if NHS financial support applies.
 You'll have to meet certain criteria.

 You may be eligible to apply for extra support from your country’s funding authority.
-Visit their websites for more information.
+Visit their website for more information.